Warnings About Vaccination Expectations NZ: Anti-vaccination Billboard

 In October 2018, the group funded an anti-vaccine billboard that was raised in the Auckland suburb of Ōtāhuhu, close to Middlemore Hospital.
 Due to its misleading content, the billboard became "Most Complained About Ad" in 2018 and was removed by the advertising company within 24 hours.
 145 Complaints were made to the Advertising Standards Authority which upheld the complaints with the authority ruling "the advertisement was misleading as the likely consumer takeout that vaccination is not safe was not sufficiently substantiated by the Advertiser, the advertisement unjustifiably played on fear and was socially irresponsible."
 While Immunisation Advisory Centre research director, Dr Helen Petousis-Harris said "the billboard perpetuated the myth there are concealed issues with what's in vaccines, which is most unhelpful and quite untrue".

 Other activities

 In 2019, an anti-vaccine midwife organization, Authentic Resistance, run by Waves spokesperson, Erin Hudson planned an event spreading anti-vaccine content a short distance from a hospital that was operating a measles ward during the NZ Measles epidemic.
-The outbreak then spread from Samoa to New Zealand and caused the 2019 Samoa measles outbreak which caused 5,700 cases and 83 deaths.
+The measles outbreak then spread from New Zealand to Samoa and caused the 2019 Samoa measles outbreak which caused 5,700 cases and 83 deaths.